alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 directly by means of "bad pixel maps" (XML format) or inferred from test images (formats including TIFF), and then to inspect the results using the facilities offered by the package.
+The software is freely available under MIT licence, accessible from the two github repositories referenced above.
 To the best of our knowledge, there is no other comparable package or web application making methods of spatial statistics available for panel-based image data of arbitrary architecture.

+[^3]:
+  JAB to verify @FDA-2018!

+Defects are modelled as points in an image rectangle based on screen dimensions.
+The pattern of defects can be modelled using the web application: the workflow is summarised in Figure \ref{fig:figure1}.

+1. The user specifies the exact architecture of the sub-panels of the panel-structured image.
+This can be done either by using a drop-down menu to specify a predetermined option, or by uploading a file giving the specific structure of sub-panels.
+The data is then uploaded.
+2. Intensity maps can be visualized _via_ kernel smoothing applied to the point pattern (replacing each defect point by the corresponding translate of a fixed kernel function).
+For example,[^4] the point pattern in Figure \ref{fig:figure2} yields the intensity map given in Figure \ref{fig:figure3}.
+3. Departure from completed randomness can be assessed using visual inspection of graphs of $F$, $G$ and $K$ functions as described in @ChiuStoyanKendallMecke-2013.
+It is clear that the point pattern of Figure \ref{fig:figure3} is definitely inhomogeneous and therefore it is not surprising that the following graphical plots indicate clear evidence of deviation from CSR:
+    + the $F$ function or "empty space function" computes the empirical distribution of the nearest distance to a defect point from a typical location chosen uniformly from the image rectangle; if the point pattern was in fact generated by a homogeneous Poisson point process of intensity $\lambda$ (_complete spatial randomness_, or CSR), then the $F$ function would be a random perturbation of $F(r)=1-\exp(-\lambda \pi r^2)$.
+See Figure \ref{fig:figure4}, which presents different variants accounting in various ways for edge-effects.
+    Note the clear deviation of the empirical $\hat{F}$ functions from what would be expected under CSR, namely  $F_\text{pois}$.
+    + the $G$ function computes the empirical distribution of nearest-neighbour distances between defect points; if the point pattern was in fact CSR with intensity $\lambda$, then the $G$ function would also be a random perturbation of $F(r)=1-\exp(-\lambda \pi r^2)$.
+See Figure \ref{fig:figure5}, and note the clear deviation of the empirical $\hat{G}$ functions from $G_\text{pois}$, hence again suggesting deviation from CSR.
+    + the $K$ function (Ripley's $K$ function) computes the empirical mean number of defect points within a distance $r$ of a typical defect point, viewed as a function of $R$; if the point pattern was in fact CSR with intensity $\lambda$, then the $K$ function would be a random perturbation of $K(r)=\pi r^2$.
+See Figure \ref{fig:figure6}, and note the clear deviation of the empirical $\hat{K}$ functions from $K_\text{pois}$, once more suggesting deviation from CSR.
+    + Plots are also available which compute these functions in a way which accounts for inhomogeneity:
+    Figure \ref{fig:figure7} gives an example of this in the case of the $K$ function.
+The plots of the empirical inhomogeneity-adjusted $\hat{K}_\text{inhom}$ functions agree much more closely with
+    $K^\text{pois}_\text{inhom}$, supporting the hypothesis that the pattern of defects is what might be expected to arise from an _inhomogeneous_ Poisson process of defects.
+4. Finally the relationship of the defect points to sub-panel boundaries can be studied by means of various logistic regression options, which assess whether damage intensity appears to depend on distance from the centre of the image or horizontal or vertical distance from sub-panel edges.

+[^4]:
+Many figures would be best presented in pairs, side-by-side.
+But it appears PanDoc is not that flexible: when I try to arrange something like this (by removing blank lines between figures) then the captions disappear and the figure references are not resolved.

+The web application also provides for further graphical options, such as the study of direction from a typical defect point to its nearest neighbour within the panel, analysis at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points (actually Figure \ref{fig:figure2} does in fact refer to an event-level analysis), and exclusion of regions of the image rectangle for which the defect intensity is clearly different (this often arises in XCT, where corners of the image exhibit high defect intensity deriving presumably from mechanical stress due to supports of the screen).

 An extended example of use of the R package, paralleled by corresponding use of the web application, is available as a vignette in both github repositories.